 What is a Beat Machine?

 Before understanding features, let’s understand what a drum machine or a beat machine is.
 Beat machine is a “synthesizer specially programmed to reproduce the sound of drums and other percussion instruments in variable rhythms and combinations.”
-So, a beat machine helps to produce appealing and realistic music and sound it more professional.back to menu ↑
+So, a beat machine helps to produce appealing and realistic music and sound it more professional.
+It’s a good way to Practice Drumming Without Drums.back to menu ↑

 Features to Look For